 I was vaguely aware of Kelly and her two birth assistants quietly shuffling around our bedroom, taking supplies out of our birth kit and making sure everything was ready for Baby's arrival.
 Chris held my hand, rubbed my back and told me how strong I was and how proud he was of me.
 The few times he had to step away, Kelly or Kristen or Amanda would swoop in and hold my hand and hold space for me and my baby.
 The atmosphere was calm and loving.

 Kelly said that whenever I felt pressure I could start pushing.
 So I did, and oh my pushing is hard work.
 It was the hardest part of labor for me and took every bit of strength I had.
 Chris and the team were so good about encouraging me and quietly cheering me on.
 I needed that reinforcement and support.
 In between contractions I drifted off into a semi-sleep and the room went quiet.
-At one point I asked Kelly how much longer I had to push and she said, "Oh, not much longer," which I immediately recognized as her gentle way of saying I might still have a lot longer to go.
-The second time I asked her, though, she looked right into my eyes and said, "Minutes, Christine.
+At one point I asked Kelly how much longer I had to push and she said, "Oh, not much longer," which I immediately recognized as her gentle way of saying I might still have, in fact, a lot longer to go.
+The second time I asked her, though, she looked into my eyes and said, "Minutes, Christine.
 Just a few minutes."
 I knew I could do anything for a few more minutes, especially if it meant our baby would be here.
 Chris held my hand, kissed my face and told me how proud he was of me.

 The moment he was born, the fog of labor completely lifted.
 I cuddled him as Kelly rubbed his arms and legs and wiped him off.
 I don't remember if he took a breath right away, but soon enough he did and let out a little cry too.
 He stayed on me for the next hour while they checked his vitals and cleaned him up.
 Chris cut the umbilical cord and I birthed the placenta.
 I lost more blood than Kelly was comfortable with so she gave me a medication to help slow the bleeding.
 Then the ladies went downstairs to do paperwork.
 We were alone with our baby!
 Our son was here!
 Kristen, one of the birth assistants, came upstairs a few times to check on us and help us to start breastfeeding.
 She also so sweetly brought us up a cheese plate with crackers, pesto and blueberries– we finally got to eat those labor snacks!
 We were blissed out.